 Company Age – Would you rather give all of your money to a company that was started yesterday or one that was started in 1982?
 This percentage compares the type of platform (self-guided, Robo advisor, advisor) with others of the same type for their age.
 The oldest company gets all 10 points, while the newest company would get 0 points.
 Companies in the middle get a percentage based on their order.

-Shady Factor – Minafi’s score on a scale of 0 (most shady) to 10 (least shady) for this platform.
-This takes into account what each platform pushes for its users to recommend, the fees charged for these recommendations and an overall take on how much this platform is optimized to take your money.
+Trust Score – Minafi’s score on a scale of 0 (most shady) to 10 (least shady) for this platform.
+This takes into account what each platform pushes for its users to invest in, the fees charged for these recommendations, and an overall take on how much this platform is optimized to take your money.

 What is a Good Rating?